PrecisionMechatronicsLab/PneuSoRD/README.md

 <p align="center">
 	<img src="https://github.com/PrecisionMechatronicsLab/PneuSoRD/blob/main/figures/MyRIOCloseUpSensor.png" alt="MyRIO Sensors" width="600">
 </p>

+## Arduino Shield
+TODO add diagram of shield and overview

 ## Pin Mapping
 The pin mapping for the PneuSoRD integrates the two MXP connectors of the MyRIO.
 The table below presents the pin mapping as seen in the orientation of the PneuSoRD driver.
 This is also the orientation of the pins of the breakout header.